Queatz/Closer/Features.md

     [ ] Sends that person a notification no matter what (pull someone directly into a conversation) [ ] (MD) Pinned messages in events and groups
 [ ] (MD) Notification Settings
-    [ ] Notifications toggleable on/off for groups
+    [ ] Notifications toggleable on/off for groups / area talk

 ## Events Icons/Posters *
  [ ] (SM) Set event map icon (phone-number-verified users)